MariaAise/dl_intro/docs/day2/vit.md

   - This is simpler than classic **Transformers** in NLP, which often include a decoder to generate sequences token by token.
 ViT omits the decoder entirely in its base form, since image classification is not a sequence generation task.

   :::callout-important
-  Overall, this highlights ViT’s paradigm shift: it applies pure attention-based processing to vision inputs, avoiding convolutions and enabling more flexible, global feature extraction across the entire image.

   :::

+  > **Hint**
+>  Overall, this highlights ViT’s paradigm shift: it applies pure attention-based processing to vision inputs, avoiding convolutions and enabling more flexible, global feature extraction across the entire image.

 ----